onehashai/onehash-connect/help/import-your-settings.md

 {start_tabs}

-1. Follow the instructions for [joining a Zulip organization](/help/join-a-zulip-organization).
+1. Follow the instructions for [joining a Connect organization](/help/join-a-connect-organization).

 1. From the dropdown list under **Import settings from an existing Zulip account**, select the account from which you would like to import your settings.